-The financial statements on these dates represent the latest financial statements available to these companies in the date of preparing the financial statements of Taiban Investment Company for the current year and comparative year.
-The group also assesses its share in the results of associate companies in the absence of recent financial statements.
+\ The financial statements on these dates represent the latest financial statements available to these companies in the date of preparing the financial statements of Taiba Investment Company for the current year and comparative year.
+The Group estimate and recognize its share in the results of associates in case there is no recent financial statements.